The Importance Of Having an On-Camera Coach

 Instead of making you do hours of research, let me give you some guidance.
 These days, there are a handful of coaches who really stay in close contact with industry producers, casting directors, agents and current on-air hosts.
 Some of them are even casting directors and agents themselves!
 They in my opinion are the gold standard when it comes to host coaches and I highly recommend their services:

-Maureen Browne – https://initiativetalentgroup.com/
+Maureen Browne – http://initiativetalentgroup.com/

-Marki Costello – https://www.becomeahost.com/
+Marki Costello – http://www.becomeahost.com/

-Robin Radin – https://www.robinradin.com/
+Robin Radin – http://www.robinradin.com/

-Patricia Stark – https://www.patriciastark.com/
+Patricia Stark – http://www.patriciastark.com/

 Each one of these coaches has her own style and methods.
 I encourage you to read up on each of them and watch any videos they have.
 This will give you a good idea of which one might best suit your personality and style.